Table of Contents

 Overview of Antidepressant Medications in Pregnancy

-Use of antidepressants in the 3rd trimester can cause neonatal toxicity.
+The use of antidepressants in the 3rd trimester can cause neonatal toxicity.
 Withdrawal syndromes have been previously described in neonates whose mothers were taking antidepressants near the delivery time.
 The long-term effects of antidepressants on the fetus and neonates are controversial.

 Tricyclic Antidepressants in Pregnancy